Jingkang50/jingkang50/README.md

 ### Hi, there! 👋

-🎒 I am pursuing my PhD on the topic of **knowledge-integrated visual reasoning in the open world**.
+🎒 I am pursuing my PhD on the topic of **visual reasoning in the open world**.

 🔭 I’m recently focusing on **out-of-distribution detection** 👽 and **scene graph generation** 🕸.